mkazi12/InsightRMP/README.md

-## run pip install -r requirements.txt to install all the python packages used
-## you will still need to install the JS packages when starting on that# InsightRMP
+## run pip install -r requirements.txt to install all the python packages used.
+You will still need to install the JS packages when starting on that# InsightRMP